 I’ve spent most of my life in relatively low-cost of living areas, at least in terms of the cost of housing and everyday items.
 In terms of state income taxes, I’ve spent most of my life in one of the most expensive places for a physician to live.

-While a 9.85% marginal state income tax makes a damaging dent in the takehome pay, having affordable housing and neighbors who aren’t big spenders is far more important in terms of building wealth.
+While a 9.85% marginal state income tax in Minnesota makes a damaging dent in the takehome pay, having affordable housing and neighbors who aren’t big spenders can be even more important in terms of building wealth.